splunk/observability-workshop/content/en/rum/3-rum-landing.md

 ![RUM-SummaryHeader](../images/RUM_SummaryHeader.png)

-For the workshop lets do a deeper dive into the Application Summary screen in the next section: [Check Health Browser Application](../5-browser-app-summary/)
+For the workshop lets do a deeper dive into the Application Summary screen in the next section: [Check Health Browser Application](../5-browser-app-summary)

 ---

 [^1]: A deployment environment is a distinct deployment of your system or application that allows you to set up configurations that don’t overlap with configurations in other deployments of the same application.
-Separate deployment environments are often used for different stages of the development process, such as development, staging, and production.</br></br>A common application deployment pattern is to have multiple, distinct application environments that don’t interact directly with each other but that are all being monitored by Splunk APM or RUM: for instance, quality assurance (QA) and production environments, or multiple distinct deployments in different datacenters, regions or cloud providers.
+Separate deployment environments are often used for different stages of the development process, such as development, staging, and production.

+A common application deployment pattern is to have multiple, distinct application environments that don’t interact directly with each other but that are all being monitored by Splunk APM or RUM: for instance, quality assurance (QA) and production environments, or multiple distinct deployments in different datacenters, regions or cloud providers.
 [](http://nebezb.com/)